mondoyanez/PortfolioSite/README.md

 This GitHub repository is a portfolio containing projects that I have built from 2017-2023 from when I attended Chemeketa Community College and
 Western Oregon University.
 It showcases a variety of different projects such as WatchParty and Oregon Turtle App in which had me working with databases while working on a team with other individuals.
 Also GitHub Repos Viewer which was my introduction to using an external api which was GitHub's and making sure that I was following best practices while I was working on that project.
-It also includes Little Person Computer which was the very first application I made as a developer to showcase my growth as a developer.
+It also includes the Pythagorean Theorem Calculator which was the very first application I made as a developer to showcase my growth as a developer.

 ## Table of Contents